osadl/OSLOC2JSON/README.md

   -j, --jsonvalidate    validate input files in JSON format against the OSLOC schema -l, --licenseupgrade  attempt to avoid license incompatibility by upgrading licenses according to rules in "licenseupgraderules.json"
   -m, --merge           merge all licenses into a single one, has no effect if single license, default file name "merged.json"
-  -o, --optimize        convert a dict with no values to a list of keys or string, append "-opt" to output file name if only one dict
+  -n, --noop            do not execute any conversion operation -o, --optimize        convert a dict with no values to a list of keys or string, append "-opt" to output file name if only one dict
+  -p, --profiling       enable snapshot profiling
-  -r, --recreate        recreate original checklist from JSON -s, --show            also list the output to screen -u, --unify           unify license obligations if they are semantically similar as defined in the semantic dict "unifyrules.json"
+  -r, --recreate        recreate original checklist from JSON -s, --show            also list the output to screen -u, --unify           unify merged license obligations if they are semantically similar as defined in the semantic dict "unifyrules.json"
   -v, --verbose         show names and texts the program is using

 Either a single ".txt" suffixed OSLOC input file is parsed, converted to JSON format and saved under the original name with the suffix